gapolinario/verbkonjugationen-auf-deutsch/README.md

 It is impractical to study the full .txt file.
 Instead, it is meant as a source for self assessment, by randomly drawing cards from it.
 To learn the conjugations for new verbs, the shorter version is preferred.

 Both .txt files can be imported to anki.
-I have not yet added the card templates to the repository.
+The abridged file can be imported with the standard Cloze card template.
+I have not yet added the card templates for the full table  to this repository.

 ## TODO

-1. Complete table, add CSV table, add TXT file
-2. Add anki card template
+1. Add anki card template